insomniac-eeper/BTTDRichDiscordPresence/README.md

   - Place the csharp library files into external/discordsdk/csharp
   - Place the contents of lib/x86_64 into external/discordsdk/native

 - Note that project build will try to copy plugin DLL to the BepInEx plugin directory **but will not copy discord sdk native dll**.
 This needs to be done manually until an extra build task is added.

+- This mod relies on generated runtime detour hooks which can be automatically generated with [Bepinex.Monomod.HookGenPatcher](https://github.com/harbingerofme/Bepinex.Monomod.HookGenPatcher).
+You may also further reduce the size of the generated file with the use of [LigherPatcher](https://github.com/harbingerofme/LighterPatcher).

 ## Planned Features
 - [ ] Minigame detection